cloudmesh-community/book/chapters/class/assignments.md

   -   10 pages, two student in the project
   -   12 pages, three student in the project

+  We estimate that a single page is between 1000-1200 words.
+  Please note that for 2018 the format will be markdown, so the word count will be used instead.

 Project Report:

 : A project report is an enhanced topic paper that includes not just the analysis of a topic, but an actual code, with **benchmark** and demonstrated application use.
-Obviously it is longer than a technology paper and includes descriptions about reproducibility of the application.
+Obviously it is longer than a term paper and includes descriptions about reproducibility of the application.
 A README is provided that describes in sectione how others can reproduce your project and run it.
 Term papers should have the quality to be publishable either in a workshop or as